Is Pinterest Still Worth it? Or How to Evaluate Social Media Sites/Apps

 • My direct use of the site would be organizing the images I like on SEO.

-• The audience I usually address (webmaster interested in SEO) isn’t yet on Pinterest but now if flocks to it in significant numbers.
+• The audience I usually address (business users interested in SEO) isn’t really on Pinterest.

 • I’d need 20h a month to make Pinterest work for me.
 I’d need to sell a flat worth at least 12k after half a year to get even.